Introduction: International Business Environment

 - Dynamic nature

-There exist 5 most important elements that influence business environment are as follows;
+There exist 5 most important elements that influence the business environment are as follows;

 Importance of international business environment